conondaFCC/hello-world/modelio.md

 #### Hints:
 * to remove the Round Trip remarks (@objid) in the code aka the .java files, go conf > modules > java designer > general > generation > release
 * rename class only in Eclipse (otherwise old class will not be overwritten)

+### solve package problems Modelio vs Eclipse
+If the sync of packages is messed up like this: in Eclipse 'mypackage.mypackge' when generating .java from Modelio, try this:
+* move source of modelio to src of eclipse project
+* **worry about overwriting other eclipse files a lot! be very careful when using the generate function from modelio on packages. ideally just use it on the package you work with, never on the src folder** otherwise all .java files might get overwritten with the modelio roundtrip version!
+* delete the unwanted packages from the modelio package view to minimize the risk of overwriting all packages.

+### how to set values for class attributes on initializiation
+Modelio has a field for each class attribute called value.
+This field can be filled with a value to represent the standard value of the attribute.
+If the value is of type string just enter the value with the quotation mark "MyValueWithDoubleQuotationMark".
+This way it will be represented the right way in the Java code.